ShaikMehraj/Data_preprocess/README.md

 4. **Seaborn:** Enhanced data visualization and statistical graphics
 6. **Scikit-learn:** For predective data analysis
 5. **Scipy:** Scientific computing and advanced mathematical operations
+6. **scikit-learn** The sklearn library contains a lot of efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.